QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 ```{figure} /_static/lecture_specific/about_py/career_vf.png
 ```

-More examples can be found in the [Matplotlib thumbnail gallery](http://matplotlib.org/gallery.html).
+More examples can be found in the [Matplotlib thumbnail gallery](https://matplotlib.org/stable/gallery/index.html).

 Other graphics libraries include

 * [Plotly](https://plot.ly/python/)
 * [seaborn](https://seaborn.pydata.org/) --- a high-level interface for matplotlib
 * [Bokeh](http://bokeh.pydata.org/en/latest/)

-* [VPython](http://www.vpython.org/) --- 3D graphics and animations
+You can visit the [Python Graph Gallery](https://www.python-graph-gallery.com/) for example plots drawn using a variety of packages.

 ### Symbolic Algebra